 Are There Any Side Effects Of Facial Hair Removal?

-The process of removing excessive hair growth might have some side-effects (1).
+The process of removing excessive hair growth might have some minor side-effects (1).
 Let’s have a look at some of them:

 - Itching or burning sensation

 Certain hair removal processes may cause itching or inflammation.
 This may vary from case to case and depends on the type of hair growth too.